-- Which brings us to our next play: People stock up.
-They IMMEDIATELY seek out to stock up on kratom in case the worst case scenario happens.
+- This brings us to our next play: People stock up.
+They IMMEDIATELY seek out to stock up on kratom in case the worst-case scenario happens.
 HAPPY DAY for vendors!
 Which equals.

 - Vendors hiking their prices.
 They know people are trying to stock up, so they make the typical, sly business move – they raise their prices because they know regardless people will be coming by the masses.

 - People donate.
 Notice how this is play 5 on the list?
 The first thing that people do is not donate.
 They stock up, freak out, THEN they MAYBE donate.
 Only after they ensure they have enough kratom.

 This process never fails, it’s always done in that order, and we are here to say that is freakin SAD and pathetic on so many levels.
 This process needs to change.
 Kratom (along with marijuana and many other non FDA approved products/supplements) will also be “at risk”.
 Therefore, there needs to be a better process in place.

 These are the things we SHOULD do as a community when kratom is at risk: